 However, the laws regulating the care that can be provided by acupuncturists vary from state to state.
 In some states, acupuncturists are unlicensed providers.
 Therefore, I do not practice medicine and do not diagnose or treat diseases or medical conditions.
 I focus my practice on promoting health and optimal function.
 My services are not meant to substitute or replace those of a licensed physician and clients in my practice are advised to be under the care of a licensed physician wherever they reside.

 No. Acupuncturists are not licensed doctors, and do not prescribe or make recommendations about prescription medications or controlled substances.

 I use natural, noninvasive methods such as nutritional therapy, herbs, supplements, stress management techniques and lifestyle changes to address the underlying causes of disease and promote optimal function and health.

 Do you take insurance?

 I do not accept insurance.
-I accept Visa, Mastercard and personal checks (for in-person patients only).
+I accept Visa and Mastercard only (no checks or cash).

 Please check with your insurance company in order to determine if your plan includes out-of-network benefits.
 If so, you can submit a statement from your consultation and the insurance company may reimburse you directly.